 Elmwood Giants 2000-2005

-The Elmwood Giants excelled in the Winnipeg Senior Baseball League, Manitoba playoffs, and Western Canada Senior championships from 2000-2005.
-The Giants were Winnipeg Senior League champions in 2000 and 2005, and Manitoba Senior AA champions in 2000, 2001 and 2003.
-The Giants represented Manitoba in Western Canada tournaments in Saskatoon 2001 winning a silver medal, and captured Gold medals in 2002 at Winkler and 2004 at home.
+The Elmwood Giants excelled in the Winnipeg Senior Baseball League, Manitoba playoffs, and the Western Canada Senior Championships from 2000-2005.
+The Giants were Winnipeg Senior League champions in 2000 and 2005, and Manitoba Senior AA champions in 2000, 2001, and 2003.
+The Giants represented Manitoba at Western Canada Championships in 2001 (silver), 2002 (gold), and 2004 (gold).

 Elmwood Giants Senior AA Baseball Club